Joseph Johnson (publisher): Informative texts

 After 1770, Johnson began to publish a wider array of books, particularly scientific and medical texts.
 One of the most important was John Hunter's A Natural History of the Human Teeth, Part I (1771), which "elevated dentistry to the level of surgery".
 Johnson also supported doctors when they questioned the efficacy of cures, such as with John Millar in his Observations on Antimony (1774), which claimed that Dr James's Fever Powder was ineffective.
 This was a risky publication for Johnson, because this patent medicine was quite popular and his fellow bookseller John Newbery had made his fortune from selling it.

-In 1777 Johnson published the remarkable Laws Respecting Women, as they Regard Their Natural Rights, which is an explication, for the layperson, of exactly what its title suggests.
+In 1777 Johnson published the anonymous Laws Respecting Women, as they Regard Their Natural Rights, often credited to Elizabeth Chudleigh, Countess of Bristol.
+The book explains, for the layperson, exactly what its title suggests.
 As Tyson comments, "the ultimate value of this book lies in its arming women with the knowledge of their legal rights in situations where they had traditionally been vulnerable because of ignorance".
-Johnson published Laws Respecting Women anonymously, but it is sometimes credited to Elizabeth Chudleigh Bristol, known for her bigamous marriage to the 2nd Duke of Kingston-upon-Hull after having previously privately married Augustus John Hervey, afterwards 3rd Earl of Bristol.
-This publication foreshadowed Johnson's efforts to promote works about women's issues – such as A Vindication of the Rights of Woman (1792) – and his support of women writers.
+The publication helped Mary Wollstonecraft with the background for her feminist novel Maria: or, The Wrongs of Woman(1798).